tomrailio/genai-cicd-ref/README.md

 ![3 terminals showing portforward and operator running side by side](images/3-terminals.png)

 Inside helix, the app should now be working.
-Go to the app store on the homepage, then launch the money app:
+Go to the app store on the homepage, then launch the exchange rates app:

 ![Screenshot of Exchange Rates Chatbot](images/exchangerates.png)